Mock your API using saved response examples

 Mock a collection

 3. For Mock Server Name, enter M1.
-You can also specify optional details for your mock server, such as the environment if your example uses variables and whether you want to make the mock server private.
+You can also specify optional details for your mock server, such as the environment if your example uses variables or whether you want to make the mock server private.

 4. Select Create Mock Server.
-You can access the mock server by selecting Mock Servers in the sidebar.
+You can access the mock server by selecting Mock servers in the sidebar.

 Create a mock server